rhudock/ai-ontology/Competency-Questions.md

 14. **Multiple or Comparable Processing Activities:**
     - *CQ30:* Under what conditions can a single risk assessment cover multiple comparable sets of processing activities?

----

-These competency questions test whether the ontology can represent the concepts, relationships, constraints, and processes defined in the provided regulations.
-By answering these questions, the ontology’s comprehensiveness, correctness, and utility can be evaluated.